Public Sector & Government Communications Week Agenda

 • Fostering public trust by ensuring government actions and policies reflect stated values and priorities

-media to engage the public, enhance transparency, & drive positive outcomes
+Effective use of digital tools and social media to enagage the public, enhance transparency, & drive positive outcomes

 • Controlling crisis communication through social media channels to get messages across to your community fast